kzkedzierska/intro_to_git/03_branch_excercise/A_branch_out_instructions.md

 Create a new branch to play around.

-Add the changes to the file:
+Change the file by adding

 > We're increasing the complexity!

-Commit them.
+Commit this change.

-Checkout and check if the change is there on the master branch.
+Checkout the master branch and see if the change is there.